CIC for UNM-LA Students

 - Explore available internships and select 2-3 that look interesting.

-- Speak with the businesses at the Meet & Greet (Wednesday, September 3, 2025, 11:30 am - 12:30 pm, Lecture Hall Room 230).
+- Speak with the businesses at the Meet & Greet (date/time TBD).
 A pizza lunch will be provided to the students.
 It's a great opportunity to learn more about specific internships.

 - Fill out an application.